aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/waterfall-charts/_index.md

 waterfallChart.getNSeries().setCategoryData("A2:A6");
 ```

 We've added a waterfall chart to our worksheet, specified the data series and category data.
-You can customize the chart appearance further as per your requirements.
+This is the core step that **adds waterfall chart** to your sheet.
+You can further customize the chart appearance (colors, data labels, etc.) using the `Chart` object's properties.

-## Step 5: Save the Workbook
+### Step 5: Save the Workbook

 ```java
 workbook.save("WaterfallChart.xlsx");
 ```

 Save the workbook to a file.
-You can choose any format you prefer, such as XLSX or PDF.

-## Conclusion

-Creating waterfall charts using Aspose.Cells for Java is straightforward and can greatly enhance your data visualization capabilities.
-By following these steps, you can efficiently represent cumulative data changes in a visually appealing manner.
-Experiment with different datasets and chart customizations to best meet your project's needs.
+The example uses the XLSX format, but Aspose.Cells also lets you export to PDF, CSV, and many other formats.
+This satisfies the **save workbook xlsx** requirement.

+## Common Issues and Solutions

+- **Chart appears blank** – Verify that the data range references (`B2:B6` and `A2:A6`) match the actual cells containing your values and categories.
+- **Negative values not displayed correctly** – Ensure the series type is set to `ChartType.WATERFALL`; other chart types treat negatives differently.
+- **File not opening in Excel** – Make sure you are using a recent version of Aspose.Cells (the latest release) and that the file extension matches the format (`.xlsx` for Excel).

-## FAQ's
+## Frequently Asked Questions

 ### How can I customize the appearance of my waterfall chart?